Cooperative movement in India: Dairy

-Saraswani milk producing co-operative society milk collection center in Gujarat.
+Saraswani milk producing cooperative society milk collection center in Gujarat.
 Collected milk is sent to Amul for further processing and distribution.

 Dairy farming based on the Amul Pattern, with a single marketing cooperative, is India's largest self-sustaining industry and its largest rural employment provider.
-Successful implementation of the Amul model has made India the world's largest milk producer.
+Implementation of the Amul model has made India the world's largest milk producer.
 Here small, marginal farmers with a couple or so heads of milch cattle queue up twice daily to pour milk from their small containers into the village union collection points.
 The milk after processing at the district unions is then marketed by the state cooperative federation nationally under the Amul brand name, India's largest food brand.
 With the Anand pattern three-fourths of the price paid by the mainly urban consumers goes into the hands of millions of small dairy farmers, who are the owners of the brand and the cooperative.
-The cooperative hires professionals for their expertise and skills and uses hi-tech research labs and modern processing plants & transport cold-chains, to ensure quality of their produce and value-add to the milk.
+The cooperative hires professionals for their expertise and skills and uses hi-tech research labs and modern processing plants and transport cold-chains, to ensure quality of their produce and value-add to the milk.